time-planer/Web-Client/docs/OnePage.md

  |--- index.html
 ````
 ### Component
 Component is a class which represents a html template.
-Here is how you create a Component
+Here is how you create a component
 `var component = new onepage.Component("Name");`<br>
 A more common way is<br>
 `var comp = onepage.loadComp("component");`<br>
-But what is the content of this components?
-There are to ways to fill them.<br>
+But what is the content of this component?
+There are two ways to fill them.<br>

 * Auto read multiple from ONE file (recommended for small components like buttons)
 * Manual Read them from separated files (for big components)

 The contructor of `Component` takes an `name` argument.<br>
 This argument is the name of the html to read as template from the default component directory which is the `component` folder.<br>
 ### Example
-At first create an Component.<br>
+At first create a Component.<br>
-It is very easy just plain HTML. so lets do `list.html`<br>
+It is very easy, just plain HTML.
+So lets do `list.html`<br>
 ```html
 <div>
     <h1 class="title"></h1>